 In the Clayton Urban Community & Peninsula Gillies Hall, applicants are invited to select their own room (subject to availability).
 This is on a first in first served basis.
 Be sure to put in your application early to have a good chance of getting the room you want.

 Returning residents are given priority to return to their own room provided they apply early.

-New Graduate students applying for on-campus accommodation may be auto-allocated to a graduate wing as per the Admissions Policy
+New Graduate students who are offered a room on-campus may be auto-allocated to a graduate wing as per the Admissions Policy

 Room Condition Reports

 All residents must fill in a Room Condition Report within three days (72 hours) of taking up residence.
 It will be assumed that failure to send in your Room Condition Report means that your room is in perfect condition and you will be financially responsible for any damage that occurs.
 All residents at the Halls are required to keep their own rooms in a good condition during their stay.
 Residents will be charged for:

 - any damage that exceeds reasonable wear and tear